slheavner/rooibos-cli/README.md

 # About

-This repo contains the source for `rooibosC` preprocessor, which is used by the  - [Rooibos unit testing framework](https://github.com/georgejecook/rooibos).
+This repo contains the source for `rooibos-cli` which is used by the  - [Rooibos unit testing framework](https://github.com/georgejecook/rooibos).
 Please go there for more info.

+# RooibosC and rooibosPreprocessor

+Please note, this project has been renamed from rooibos-preprocessor, and the command line tool formerly named `rooibosC`, is now called `rooibos-cli`

+# Note about releases.

+The releases page is deprecated because:

+ - I reset the release number when I changed package name
+ - The changelog and npm cover everything that was in there.